philiplee13/java-examples/kafka/README.md

         - then in the other terminal, run `bin/kafka-console-consumer.sh --topic <topic-name> --from-beginning --bootstrap-server localhost:9092`
             - this will be your terminal to read each message

+## using docker to bring up kafka
+- this just uses the image from `apache/kafka`, so pretty barebones
+- there's alot that we can probably config, but we'll add those as we learn
+- `docker-compose.yaml` -> `docker-compose up -d`

 ## Spring boot application layout